nvb-uy/Prominent/PACK_CHANGELOG.md

 - A'zhar now gives +7 Spell Power instead of +10%
 - Fury of a Thousand Fists now gives +7 Spell Power instead of +10%

+## Boss Changes
+- Mythic bosses now will drop the Void Hourglass at the player that summoned them, instead of above
+- When a player dies against a mythic boss, their gravestone will contain the new Void Hourglass
+- Gu'mas is now invulnerable in phase change, this is done to prevent permanent stuns.
+- Increased base hp of Gu'mas to 1100 from 900
+- Reduced slightly the damage dealy by Gu'mas.

 ## Balance Changes
 - Increased maximum efficiency of armor from 30% to 40%, and its max limit to 100.
 - Changed Sin'dorei Heritage to reduce up to -50% armor instead of -80%